-oka, Kan., May 17.-General Mana-dudge of the Santa Fe departed to-fri El Paso, Tex.
-Before leaving Mudge said: "We now have 196 ma-its at work in the shops here whora were only 180 at the time of the There is no talk of a strike s the bollermakers here that we of.
+Topeva, Kan., May 17.-General Mana-ser Mudge of the Santa Fe departed to-day for El Paso, Tex.
+Before leaving Mr. Mudge said: "We now have 126 ma-chinists at work in the shops here where there were only 180 at the time of the strike.
+There is no talk of a strike among the bollermakers here that we know of. among t know of.